Minervis-GmbH/BigBlueButton-Ilias-Plugin/README.md

 On your ILIAS Server:

 - copy the content of this folder into `<ILIAS_directory>/Customizing/global/plugins/Services/Repository/RepositoryObject/BigBlueButton`
-- log in to ILIAS as `root` and go to the administration page
+- log in to ILIAS as `administrator` and go to the administration page
 - select `Modules, Services and Plugins` in the menu on the right
 - hits the `Services` tab and ILIAS will show a service list
 - look for the `Repository` and hit the `Show Details` link that is located next to the title